 If this is your first ever expo and you are unsure about what to spend, why not try and hunt down second-hand displays or other items that will enhance your product’s appeal.
 However, don’t cheapen your appeal either.
 An Expo is a great place to get media coverage.
 If your product is worthy of media coverage make sure you at least showcase it in the best light possible and have information you can give to the press.
 Nowadays best on a USB stick with a written press release back up and photos.

 4. Network, network, network

 As with any business function, the key to good business is networking.
-Unlike closed membership functions, where you will most likely know most people, everyone at an Expo is a potential customer so chat with them.
+Unlike closed membership functions, where you will most likely know most people, everyone at an Expo is a potential customer so chat to them.
 Whether it be in a food queue, someone passing by or a person in a carpark, everyone is a potential.
 Also, with the talks and speeches, think about which sessions the buyers and contacts you're looking for would attend.
 If possible, never leave your booth unattended, not even for a minute during lunch, and not late in the day when the event's winding down.
 That might be when the buyer you most want to meet visits your booth.

 5. Follow up and evaluate

 Once the Expo is over, that’s when your work should start.
 Follow up not only with new contacts but with existing customers who may not have attended the event.
-Look for opportunities to communicate to all in your industry any press coverage you may have received, or any awards you may have got (press enquiries, customer leads and potential investors).
+Look for opportunities to communicate to all in your industry any press coverage you may have received, or any awards you may have got (press enquiries, customer leads and potential investors)